korreman/sway-overfocus/README.md

 # `sway_bfocus`

-Better basic focusing commands for Sway WM.
+"Better" basic focusing commands for Sway WM.
 Proof of concept.

-## What/why?

 This program allows you to separate the action of moving between splits from the action of cycling through tabs and stacks.